FullStory for Mobile Apps users have access to Inspect Mode within Page Insights. Click Maps and Scroll Maps are not supported.

 Resolution doesn’t matter, nor does device type.
 Because we’re counting clicks based on the underlying page structure and the element on the page that the user actually clicked (not pixels or mouse positioning), we can aggregate all clicks across all devices and screen sizes.
 That said, if your mobile site has a very different page structure than your desktop site, mobile device data will not be included in the aggregates (see "What is a page" section above).
 Want to be sure you’re only seeing stats for mobile devices?
 Then add “Device is mobile” to your user search to filter out clicks from other devices.

 Resolution, viewport size, and device type greatly affect the layout of a page and hence how well the aggregated data of the Scroll Maps overlay fits onto a specific page.
 By default, Scroll Maps limits data to the device type you are currently viewing.
 We aggregate across resolution and viewport sizes.
 Want to see stats only for a given resolution or viewport size?
 Add these limits to your search to filter out the undesired states.

-Our machine learning algorithm is constantly running and refining the definition of each logical page for your site.
+The Learned Pages machine learning algorithm is constantly running and refining the definition of each logical page for your site.
 As a result, it is possible for your click or scroll depth totals in page insights to not add up to the exact numbers you see on the search page.
 Over time, these numbers should start to even out.
-If you want to look at results for a specific url, you can always add the url to your segment definition.

 We currently use a combination of inferred page and intelligently processed CSS selector to identify and attribute clicks.
 Sometimes a given CSS selector can match multiple elements in the page.
 We currently attribute clicks to the first element we encounter.
-This generally isn’t a problem if the element or it’s parents have sufficient detail with href’s, class names or IDs in the HTML.
-That being said, we can do better and have a solution in the works to properly attribute clicks to ambiguous elements like this.
+This generally isn’t a problem if the element or its parents have sufficient detail with href’s, class names or IDs in the HTML.